Today, as a mom, you will have dozens of little teachable moments with your child.

 An intentional mother or father can weave edifying conversation into daily life to help her young children recognize a biblical or practical life principle and connect it with what is happening right now in their world.

-You never know when God will give you an opportunity to imprint His values on your children.
+You never know when God will give you an life-changing opportunity to imprint His values on your children.

 Those Little Teachable Moments

-Here’s an example.
 A dad and his 3 children went to the hardware store to get material to build a small doghouse and found a billfold in the parking lot.
 The billfold had money in it but no identification.

 Over dinner later that evening, they discussed the virtue of honesty and why the father turned in the money instead of keeping it.
-He wasn’t trying to impress them with his virtue; he was impressing them with biblical truths.
+He wasn’t trying to impress them with his virtue; he was impressing on them biblical truths.
 Perhaps they would have learned the lesson just by watching, but he couldn’t be sure without asking them what they were thinking.